pelinbalci/Bayesian-AB-Test/Bayesian_AB_Testing.md

 ## Conjugate Priors

-When we use frequentist approach; we measure parameters like mean or CTR --> point estimates.
+When we use frequentist approach; we measure parameters like mean or CTR --> these are point estimates.

 But this doesn't take into account that how certain we were about this estimation.
-The solution is using CLT Confidence Interval is gaussian and then we get the lower and upper bounds in %95 area.
-What we are doing is solving a maximum likelihood problem, find paramaters which maximizes the likelihood of the data:
+The solution is by using CLT be sure that Confidence Interval is gaussian.
+Then we get the lower and upper bounds in %95 area.
+What we are doing is solving a maximum likelihood problem, finding the paramaters which maximizes the likelihood of the data:

-maximum likelihood = &theta;<sup>*</sup> = argmax<sub>&theta;</sub>P(X|&theta;)
+maximum likelihood => &theta;<sup>*</sup> = argmax<sub>&theta;</sub>P(X|&theta;)

 Bayesian Statistics treat &theta; as a random variable; it has its own distribution and shape of this distribution tells